hafs-community/HAFS/docs/UsersGuide/source/Glossary.rst

    CCPP
       The `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`_ is a forecast-model agnostic, vetted collection of code containing atmospheric physical parameterizations and suites of parameterizations for use in Numerical Weather Prediction (NWP) along with a framework that connects the physics to the host forecast model.

+   CDEPS
+      The `Community Data Models for Earth Predictive Systems <https://github.com/NOAA-EMC/CDEPS/>`__ repository (CDEPS) contains a set of :term:`NUOPC`-compliant data components and :term:`ESMF`-based "stream" code that selectively removes feedback in coupled model systems.
+In essence, CDEPS handles the static Data Atmosphere (:term:`DATM`) integration with dynamic coupled model components (e.g., :term:`MOM6`).
+The CDEPS data models perform the basic function of reading external data files, modifying those data, and then sending the data back to the :term:`CMEPS` mediator.
+The fields sent to the :term:`mediator` are the same as those that would be sent by an active component.
+This takes advantage of the fact that the mediator and other CMEPS-compliant model components have no fundamental knowledge of whether another component is fully active or just a data component.
+More information about DATM is available in the `CDEPS Documentation <https://escomp.github.io/CDEPS/index.html>`__.

+   CESM
+      The `Community Earth System Model <https://www.cesm.ucar.edu/>`__ (CESM) is a fully-coupled global climate model developed at the National Center for Atmospheric Research (:term:`NCAR`) in collaboration with colleagues in the research community.

+   CMEPS
+      The `Community Mediator for Earth Prediction Systems <https://github.com/NOAA-EMC/CMEPS>`__ (CMEPS) is a :term:`NUOPC`-compliant :term:`mediator` used for coupling Earth system model components.
+It is currently being used in NCAR's Community Earth System Model (:term:`CESM`) and NOAA's subseasonal-to-seasonal (S2S) coupled system.
+More information is available in the `CMEPS Documentation <https://escomp.github.io/CMEPS/versions/master/html/index.html>`__.

    cron
    crontab
    cron table